 During the recent AMIS Query on Oracle WebServices Manager and BPEL (see: AMIS Query on Oracle Enterprise Service Bus, Oracle WebServices Manager, SOA & BPEL. â€¦and not about JBoss), we discussed the new Oracle ESB product (to be released late 2006).
 One observation regarding JCA: Oracle has developed a number of JCA Adapters, for example for interacting with an FTP server, the file system or a relational database – both Tables and Stored Procedures.
 These Adapters are used with InterConnect, also with the BPEL Process Manager and the exact same adapter will also be used with the ESB to be.
 It is good to see an example of such easy reuse of services resulting from the exposure of such services through one of the standard interfacing technologies, JCA.
 Clearly SOAP WebService would provide the same degree of resuse but a far less simple deployment and (probably) much worse performance.

 Also see Develop inbound connectors with JCA 1.5 (Integrate enterprise information systems with J2EE servers) on JavaWorld (June 2005) that describes how to develop a JCA Resource Adapter for a dummy (or rather any) Java class.
-The theory is discussed at length in Building a Resource Adapter, Chapter 10 from Connector Architecture and Enterprise Application, by Rahul Sharma, Beth Stearns, and Tony Ng (February, 2002).
+The theory is discussed at length in Building a Resource Adapter, Chapter 10 from Connector Architecture and Enterprise Application,

 Invoking JCA Connectors